Finland prepared in case Russia cuts off gas, emergency committee says

 The country imports most of its gas from neighbouring Russia but gas accounts for only about 5% of its annual energy consumption.

-However, losing that gas supply would mean industry giants like Neste NESTE.HE and Metsa METSB.HE and also other companies in the forestry, chemical and food industries would need to find alternative energy sources or adapt their production.
+However, losing that gas supply would mean Neste NESTE.HE, Metsa METSB.HE and other companies in the forestry, chemical and food industries would need to find alternative energy sources or adapt their production.

+"Finland seems well placed to replace Russian flows with LNG (liquefied natural gas) imports from elsewhere," Capital Economics said in a note to clients.

+"So, while Finland's economy will be hit harder than most other euro zone economies from a broader loss of trade with Russia, the direct effect of a cessation in Russian gas supplies would be small."

 Finnish leaders on Thursday said the nation must apply to join the NATO military alliance "without delay" in a historic policy shift triggered by Russia's invasion of Ukraine.